remodlai/litellm-nova/docs/my-website/docs/proxy/custom_pricing.md

 - Discounts only apply to the configured providers
 - Original cost, discount amount, and final cost are tracked in cost breakdown logs
 - Discount information is returned in response headers:
-  - `x-litellm-response-cost` - Final cost after discount
+  - `x-remodl-response-cost` - Final cost after discount
-  - `x-litellm-response-cost-original` - Cost before discount
+  - `x-remodl-response-cost-original` - Cost before discount
-  - `x-litellm-response-cost-discount-amount` - Discount amount in USD
+  - `x-remodl-response-cost-discount-amount` - Discount amount in USD

 #### Supported Providers